Cub Scout Support

 The Northeast Region Cub Scout Task Force was established to provide tools, best practices, programs and ideas to strengthen the relationship between the Order of the Arrow and the Cub Scout program.
-In the past several years, the committee of experienced youth and adults have created multiple resources and established several programs so the OA can support our boys in blue.
+In the past several years, the committee of experienced youth and adults have created multiple resources and established several programs so the OA can support our boys and girls in blue.

 Learn more about how your lodge can strengthen its relationship with local Cubs Scouts and help them become more familiar with the Boy Scouting program.

 Learn more about a unique way your section can incorporate Cub Scouts into your upcoming conclave program.